PRAIRIE INN HARRIERS ASSOCIATION

 Part 1 – Interpretation

-- "Society Act" means the Society Act of the Province of British Columbia from time to time in force and all amendments to it;
+Act" means the Societies Act of British Columbia as amended from time to time;

-- The definitions in the Society Act on the date these by-laws become effective apply to these by-laws.
+1.2 The definitions in the Act apply to these Bylaws.

 Part 2 – Membership